Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 sanding damaged furniture

-I didnโ€™t want to take the chance of something bleeding through the paint.
-Better safe with a little work now than bad news and a lot of work later.
+I didn’t want to take any chances with old oils bleeding through the fresh paint layer.
+It is always better to be safe with a little extra work now than to face bad news and a major redo later!.

 cleaning furniture before painting